kurtosis-tech/kurtosis/docs/docs/faq.md

 --------------------------------------------------
 Kurtosis does not allow you to expose any ports in your enclave to the internet.
 Service ports in enclaves are automatically mapped to ports on your local machine.

-How do I pin a specific version of an upstream/dependent package that I want to import into my own package?
+How do I pin a specific version of package that my package depends on?
 -----------------------------------------------------------------------------------------------------------
 To pin the specific version of a dependent package, simply do:
 ```py